pacharanero/checktick/docs/self-hosting-datasets.md

 **What it does:**

+1. Reads `docs/nhs-data-dictionary-datasets.md` and creates any missing dataset records
-- Fetches HTML from NHS DD website
+2. Fetches HTML from NHS DD website for each dataset
-- Parses tables/lists to extract codes and descriptions
+3. Parses tables/lists to extract codes and descriptions
-- Updates dataset options in database
+4. Updates dataset options in database
-- Records `last_scraped` timestamp
+5. Records `last_scraped` timestamp

 **Example output:**